deepak-malik/Data-Structures-In-Java/README.md

 ## Data-Structures-in-Java
 This repository contains various data structures and provide insights about them.
+Feel free to create an issue if you see one in any of the implementations.

 **Data Structures :**
 These is just a basic set, we have lot of other data structures as well,